The Official Logo for USD(R&E)

 Systems Engineering and Architecture

-Digital Engineering, Modeling and Simulation
+Digital Engineering, Modeling & Simulation

 Digital engineering must be the normal way to design and develop weapon systems.
-Together, DE and M&S are the means for the DoD to achieve the National Defense Strategy’s desired end state of delivering rapid capabilities to the warfighter.
+Together, OE and M&S are the means for the DoD to achieve the National Defense Strategy's desired end state of delivering rapid capabilities to the warfighter.

 DE and M&S optimize processes to automate the design, development, and integration of systems through collaborative environments such as a Digital Engineering Ecosystem (DEE).
 When models mature to the point of replicating the system, developers can design and integrate more frequently, while testing earlier, more often, and more thoroughly than with the traditional DoD acquisition process.
 By using DE and M&S practices, designers can detect system defects earlier in the development process, saving time and money and improving overall quality.